 “Your cabin is right across the hall from mine.
 What are the odds of that happening!?”

-“Say,” Rachel put her hand on Richard’s shoulder.
+“Pretty bad; New Vegas wouldn’t even touch those odds.”
+She paused for a moment.
+“Say,” Rachel put her hands on her hips.
 “Weren’t you the XO on your old ship?
 I remember you saying something about that when we first met on the planet.”

 “Yeah,” Richard paused, considering the question.
 “I was, why?”